Ajayt036/About-Me/README.md

 - **2022** - Full-time summer internship at FedEx Ground as Workforce Analytics Intern.
 - **2021** - Enrolled in Masters of Science in Business Analytics Program(Full time) at California State University East-bay, USA.
 - **2020** - Promoted to Senior Data Analyst.
 Optimized Wipro's People Supply chain process by making Non-Liner optimized Models and Data simulations.
 - **2018** - Promoted to a Data Analyst.
-Started building statistical Modeling, Data Dashboards capturing KPIs in Power BI and Tableau.
+Started building statistical Models, Data Dashboards capturing KPIs in Power BI and Tableau.
 - **2016** - Started the first job as a Reporting Analyst.
 Role was to manage Database, Fetch data using SQL and Prepare reports in MS Excel and Tableau.

 ### GOAL - 2022: